 James Heald

-I am a Research Fellow In Theoretical Neuroscience working with Maneesh Sahani at the Gatsby Computational Neuroscience Unit, UCL.
+I am a Research Fellow in Theoretical Neuroscience working with Maneesh Sahani at the Gatsby Computational Neuroscience Unit, UCL.
 Previously, I worked as a postdoctoral researcher at the Zuckerman Mind Brain Behavior Institute, Columbia University with Daniel Wolpert.

 I received a PhD in Engineering from the University of Cambridge, where I trained in the Computational and Biological Learning Lab under the supervision of Daniel Wolpert (primary supervisor) and Máté Lengyel (secondary advisor).
 Prior to my PhD, I worked as a medical doctor in the NHS, and before that, I received an MSc in Cognitive and Computational Neuroscience from The University of Sheffield and an MBChB in Medicine from The University of Manchester.